andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/26/18 | `cw37` | Today was a 12-week exam review and work on `pa06`.
+This directory is a placeholder.
 10/24/18 | `cw36` | Today we continued working on: (1) `pa06`, (2) the *Star Wars* plaintext steganography exercise, or (3) the Midshipman Lookup exercise from `cw34`.
 The 12-week exam review guide has also been posted to the `referenceLib` directory.
 This directory is a placeholder.
 10/23/18 | `cw35` | The files for the *Star Wars* plaintext steganography exercise are included in this directory.
 Today in Lab you chose one of the following activities: (1) working on `pa06`, (2) working on the *Star Wars* plaintext steganography exercise, or (3) working on the Midshipman Lookup exercise from `cw34`.
 10/22/18 | `cw34` | This was an in-class exercise on dictionaries.
 We created a tool to lookup a Midshipman by alpha code.
 This directory includes a README file for the exercise, as well as all the required support files and template code.